O Brother, Where Art Thou?: Cast

-Gillian Welch and Dan Tyminski also appear as a record store customer and a mandolinist respectively.
+Gillian Welch and Dan Tyminski also appear as a record store customer and a mandolinist, respectively.
 Del Pentecost, JR Horne, and Brian Reddy appear as members of Pappy O'Daniel's staff.
-Ed Gale appears as Homer Stokes' ceremonial "little man".
-John McConnell cameos as the Woolworths manager.
+Ed Gale appears as Homer Stokes's ceremonial "little man".
+John McConnell cameos as the Woolworth's manager.
 Royce D. Applegate cameos as a member of Sheriff Cooley's posse.
 Three members of the Fairfield Four (Isaac Freeman, Wilson Waters Jr, and Robert Hamlett) cameo as gravediggers.
 The Cox Family and The Whites appear as fictionalized versions of themselves.